The Last Kingdom of Al Andalus (The Play)

 MUHAMMAD.

-I would prefer to die a coward in thine eyes than a heartless man to my people.
+Better to die a coward in thine eyes than to be a heartless tyrant to my people.

 MUHAMMAD.